 Starting from first principles, most would agree that if one can assemble a portfolio comprising superior companies that are not priced to perfection, one should be able to outperform over time.
 So how do we define "superior" companies?
 To subjectively rely on general impressions about the management, brand awareness or public profile and the like runs many risks.
-We would prefer to measure a set of variables that give evidence of a history of above average performance and the characteristics we favour are superior growth, superior profitability and below average use of financial leverage.
-Using these criteria we conducted a review of the portfolio of the unlisted Platinum International Fund (PIF), which the portfolio of Platinum Capital Limited (PMC) closely resembles, and ranked each of our holdings in PIF's portfolio against our investment universe.
+We would prefer to measure a set of variables that give evidence of a history of above average performance.
+The characteristics we favour are superior growth, superior profitability and below average use of financial leverage, and we rank each of our holdings by these factors against our investment universe.
 (For those wishing to know exactly how we build this ranking, please refer to the Appendix at the end of this report.)

 A good outcome for us would be for our actual weighted portfolio to rank better than the average opportunity of the global universe (i.e. to fall within 0-50th percentile of the universe).
-As it happens, PIF's portfolio is a lot more attractive than the average and represents the best value over the last 17 years!
+As it happens, our portfolio is a lot more attractive than the average and represents the best value over the last 17 years!